RemyAllegro/foundryvtt-cbrpnkroller/README.md

 ## Usage

 Use the FD icon at the bottom of the taskbar.<br>
-Pick your dice pool, position, and effect, then roll.<br>
+Pick your dice pool, glitch count, threat, and effect, then roll.<br>

 OR